| Your first few weeks in Paris When you first arrive it can

 selection of Indian, Thai, Japanese and other oriental ingredients both

+preserved and fresh.
 The prices are incredibly cheap, so it is well worth the

 trip, and there are many other Chinese/Vietnamese shops around.
 Tang Freres